Clinical Trial

 Disease info:

-B-cell acute lymphoblastic leukaemia is an aggressive type of blood cancer that occurs because too many B-cell lymphoblasts (immature white blood cells) exist in the bone marrow and blood.
-It is the most common type of acute lymphoblastic leukemia (ALL).
-Note that B-cell ALL is also called B-cell acute lymphocytic leukaemia and precursor B-lymphoblastic leukaemia.
+In leukaemia, the bone marrow produces abnormal levels of white blood cells.
+B-cell acute lymphoblastic leukaemia (B-ALL) is an aggressive leukaemia in which too many B-cell lymphoblasts (immature white blood cells) are found in the bone marrow and blood.
+B-ALL is the most common type of ALL.
+Note that B-ALL is also called B-cell acute lymphocytic leukaemia and precursor B-lymphoblastic leukaemia.

 Frequency: